 "Every Cosmos DB customer should assume they have been exposed," Wiz researchers noted, adding, "We also recommend that you review all past activity in your Cosmos DB account."
 Additionally, Microsoft is urging its customers to regenerate their Cosmos DB primary keys to mitigate any risk caused by this flaw.

-Original article, author: Chief Security Officer, if reprinted, please indicate the source: https://cncso.com/en/serious-vulnerability-found-in-cosmos-database.html
+Original article by Chief Security Officer, if reproduced, please credit https://cncso.com/en/serious-vulnerability-found-in-cosmos-database-html